dheeraj-allamaneni/Visual-Debugging-using-OpenCV/README.md

 ### Wait!, why dont we do something more - cool - better ?
 <img src="https://media.giphy.com/media/SfYTJuxdAbsVW/giphy.gif" width="300" />

-#### No, without this this project doesnt feel complete; So the idea is that lets log the Important readings into a text file that help us analyze/debug the Bubble sort program that the machine is Running.
+#### No, without this the project doesnt feel complete; So the idea is that lets log the Important readings into a text file that help us analyze/debug the Bubble sort program that the machine is Running.

 <img src="https://media.giphy.com/media/l4FGjY2RPEjOu5NNC/source.gif" width="300" />